 The usual: music, kids, and a nice walk 🎶

 Because nothing says solidarity more than sweating it out while a local band plays 80s covers and kids chase soap bubbles.
-If the neighbors also bring out their camping chairs and set up an impromptu flea market, the plan is perfect.
+If the neighbors also bring out their camping chairs and set up an impromptu market, the plan is perfect.
 The only thing missing is someone bringing out a ham and auctioning it off.
-But don't worry, Cudeca makes sure the cause remains the important thing.
+But don't worry, Cudeca ensures the cause remains the priority.